 - minimum of $13,300 for International applicants eligible to proceed directly from the IGOE Exam to the OEBC national optometry exam (plus out-of-province travel to write the IGOE Exam and OEBC Exam); OR

-- minimum of $50,000 for International applicants accepted into IOBP Bridging Two (plus the cost of books, travel, accommodation, etc. to attend the IOBP at the University of Waterloo and to write the IGOE Exam and OEBC Exam), costs of the WOVS advanced standing program are yet to be determined.
+- minimum of $84,000 for International applicants accepted into the WOVS ASOPP-Advanced Standing program (plus the cost of travel, accommodation, etc. to attend the University of Waterloo and for travel to write the IGOE Exam and OEBC Exam).

 Annual membership dues to be registered as an optometrist in Manitoba are $3,500 for full-time/$1,750 for part-time (2019).